arunanika/divire/README.md

 4. Open the created OpenCV solution (OpenCV.sln) and build the "INSTALL" project (in the "CMakeTargets" Folder).

-   Static library and header files will be generated in the "install" folder in the same hierarchy as the OpenCV solution file.
+   Static-link libraries and header files will be generated in the "install" folder in the same hierarchy as the OpenCV solution file.